-The EtherWAN Managed Switch supports up to six trunks for 100Mbps ports and up to two gigabit trunks.
+The managed switch supports up to six trunks for 100Mbps ports and up to two gigabit trunks.
 Each 100Mbps trunk can be composed of up to eight 100Mbps ports while each gigabit trunk can support up to four gigabit ports.